-One of the challenges I frequently encounter when coming into a new project as an outsourced Chief Marketing Officer is that my clients often don’t understand the what and the why behind their customers behavior.
+One of the challenges I frequently encounter when coming into a new project as a Fractional Chief Marketing Officer is that my clients often don’t understand the what and the why behind their customers behavior.
 Like really understand it – both quantitatively and qualitatively.
 This sounds like an easy problem to solve, but the reality is that it’s often much more complicated than anyone in the C-Suite realizes, particularly if you’ve never looked outside your office for the answers.

 Let’s start with qualitative.
-In it’s simplest form, this means gathering feedback from what people are saying.
+In its simplest form, this means gathering feedback from what people are saying.
 Think of surveys, focus groups, online testimonials, emails or letters to your staff.
 This is how most of us believe we are learning about our customer behavior.
 The problem I find is that more and more we rely on social media, email and other digital feedback mechanisms to collect this data.
 Sure, it feels great when a customer posts a great Facebook review.
 And, you can often learn something when you see someone post a lousy one.
 Or, your CEO gets a great email about how your product or service has changed a customer’s life for the better.

 But the problem with this is that it’s not scientific.
 You tend to get GREAT or AWFUL – with nothing in-between.
 And the people who respond tend to be either huge fans or have had a terrible customer experience – think about your own behavior.
 When was the last time YOU were motivated to write a “3-star” review?
 This often skews your understanding about what’s happening inside your company – and you end up either over-reacting or under-reacting depending on what today’s reviews look like.